kboul/project-management-app/README.md

 }
 ```

-get specific id from a project and show relevent client info:
+Get specific id from a project and show relevent client info:

 ```
 {